SanderMertens/flecs/README.md

 - An efficient lock-free staging architecture allows for modifying entities across multiple threads
 - Expressive entity queries with support for and, or, not and optional operators
 - Systems that are time triggered, rate triggered, run every frame or run only when needed
-- Modules allow for creation of large scale applications by organizing systems & components in reusable plug & play units
+- Modules enable organizing systems & components in reusable plug & play units
-- A fully customizable core that makes it easy to integrate Flecs into other frameworks / game engines
+- A customizable core that makes it easy to integrate Flecs into other frameworks / game engines

 This is Flecs v2, which is a breaking change from v1.
 For the last v1 release, see: https://github.com/SanderMertens/flecs/releases/tag/v1.3